Do you know about the Dunning Kruger effect?

-It doesn’t make you one way or another – foods don’t make you thin, overweight, healthy or unhealthy.
+It doesn't make you one way or another - foods don't make you thin, ov*rweight, healthy or unhealthy.

 No way of eating is equal to one outcome.

-Except dieting which inevitably will lead to rebound weight gain, a negative outlook on food and body dissatisfaction among other outcomes.
+Except dieting for weight loss which in more cases than not, will inevitably lead to rebound weight gain, a negative outlook on food and body dissatisfaction among other outcomes.